Airline data leg

-Using this data, our risk system determines the probability that the behavior is fraudulent.
-You can set a separate risk score for payments that are Somewhat likely to be fraud and Very likely to be fraud.
+Our risk system determines the probability that the behavior is fraudulent, and you can set a separate risk score for payments that are Somewhat likely to be fraud and Very likely to be fraud.
 These scores will increase the total risk score of the payment.

 Triggers if the issuing country for the shopper's payment method is in a list of countries which have a high percentage of fraudulent transactions.

 Triggers if a liability shift has not occurred with the transaction.
 Note that this rule has significant configuration implications.